Intel Told Chinese Firms of Meltdown Flaws Before the US Government - Slashdot

 According to The Wall Street Journal, Intel initially told a handful of customers about the Meltdown and Spectre vulnerabilities, including Chinese tech companies like Alibaba and Lenovo, before the U.S. government.
 As a result, the Chinese government could have theoretically exploited the holes to intercept data before patches were available.
 Engadget reports: An Intel spokesman wouldn't detail who the company had informed, but said that the company couldn't notify everyone (including U.S. officials) in time because Meltdown and Spectre had been revealed early.
 Lenovo said the information was protected by a non-disclosure agreement.
 Alibaba has suggested that any accusations of sharing info with the Chinese government was "speculative and baseless," but this doesn't rule out officials intercepting details without Alibaba's knowledge.
 There's no immediate evidence to suggest that China has taken advantage of the flaws, but that's not the point -- it's that the U.S. government could have helped coordinate disclosures to ensure that enough companies had fixes in place.

-Intel needs there cheap labor to crush AMD (Score:3)
+Intel needs there cheap labor to crush AMD (Score:4, Insightful)

 Intel needs there cheap labor to crush AMD by volume